Yugoslavism: Initial political opposition

-Over time, the centralisation–decentralisation debate evolved from contest of forms of Yugoslavism and turned primarily, but not exclusively, into a conflict between the Serbs and the Croats.
+Over time, the centralisation–decentralisation debate evolved from a contest of forms of Yugoslavism and turned primarily, but not exclusively, into a conflict between the Serbs and the Croats.
 Historian Ivo Banac pointed to the manner of the unification as the source of the country's ethnic conflicts and instability.
-Radić was a particularly vocal opponent of the monarchy while he, and the HSS supported federal or confederal Yugoslavism affording Croatia the maximum autonomy.
+Radić was a particularly vocal opponent of the monarchy while he and the HSS supported federal or confederal Yugoslavism, affording Croatia the maximum autonomy.
 In February, the HSS started a petition addressed to the Paris Peace Conference demanding a "neutral Croat peasant republic".
 Radić was imprisoned for a year in response.
-Even though the HSS was less influential than the NS and the SP in Croatia before the war, the imprisonment of Radić and other HSS members made them the champions of the Croatian national cause in public opinion, and a de facto Croatian national movement.
+Even though the HSS was less influential than the NS and the SP in Croatia before the war, the imprisonment of Radić and other HSS members made them the champions of the Croatian national cause in public opinion and a de facto Croatian national movement.

 While largely welcoming unification, Slovenes generally rejected integral Yugoslavism and worked to preserve their language and culture.
 Initially, the Korošec-led SLS advocated the federalist system of government and Slovenian autonomy.
 Slovenian Centralists were the most influential political opponents of the SLS in 1920, but their influence waned, leaving the SLS as the main representatives of the Slovenes in the interwar period, regardless of their support or opposition to the regime or Slovenian autonomy.

-The Yugoslav Muslim Organization (JMO) represented the interests of the Muslim Slavic population of Bosnia and Herzegovina while the Džemijet represented the Islamic population elsewhere in the state.
+The Yugoslav Muslim Organization (JMO) represented the interests of the Muslim Slavic population of Bosnia and Herzegovina, while the Džemijet represented the Islamic population elsewhere in the state.
 The JMO supported Yugoslavism as a protection against assimilation by the Serbs and the Croats.
 While denouncing Yugoslav nationalism of the DS, the JMO allied itself with the NRS for its support of the preservation of Bosnian Muslim identity.

 The Communist Party of Yugoslavia (KPJ) initially supported centralisation and unitarist positions.
 Soon after the establishment of the kingdom, the KPJ reversed its position under instructions from the Communist International and advocated the breakup of the country.